 They may be taken in combination with NSAIDs and are used to slow the progress of juvenile rheumatoid arthritis.
-Commonly used DMARDs for children include methotrexate (Trexall) and sulfasalazine (Azulfidine).
-Side effects may include nausea and liver problems.
+Commonly used DMARDs for children include methotrexate (Trexall) and leflunomide (Arava).

 But these types of drugs increase the risk of infections.
 There may also be a mild increase in the chance of getting some cancers, such as lymphoma.

 Corticosteroids may be administered by mouth or by injection directly into a joint.
 But these drugs can interfere with normal growth and increase susceptibility to infection, so they generally should be used for the shortest possible duration.

 A therapist may also recommend that your child make use of joint supports or splints to help protect joints and keep them in a good functional position.

 In very severe cases of juvenile rheumatoid arthritis, surgery may be needed to improve the position of a joint.

 - Questions and answers about juvenile arthritis.
-National Institute of Arthritis and Musculoskeletal and Skin Diseases. http://www.niams.nih.gov/Health_Info/Juv_Arthritis/default.asp.
-Accessed Aug.
-24, 2011.
+National Institute of Arthritis and Musculoskeletal and Skin Diseases. http://www.niams.nih.gov/Health_Info/Juv_Arthritis/.
+Accessed Sept.
+3, 2014.

 - Arthritis in children.
 American College of Rheumatology. http://www.rheumatology.org/practice/clinical/patients/diseases_and_conditions/juvenilearthritis.asp.
-Accessed Aug.
-24, 2011.
+Accessed Sept.
+2, 2014.

 You Are ...
 The Campaign for Mayo Clinic